VMA-133: World War II

 After two months of travelling, VMSB-133 arrived at Lingayen Gulf in the Philippines after the invasion to recapture the area.
-They remained there until April 21, 1945, when they moved to Mindanao to provide close air support for the United States Army's 24th and 31st Infantry Regiments as they cleared the island.
-Through June and July 1945 they continued to attack targets in the vicinity of Sarangani Bay in preparation for a planned invasion.
+It remained there until April 21, 1945, when it moved to Mindanao to provide close air support for the United States Army's 24th and 31st Infantry Regiments as they cleared the island.
+Through June and July 1945, the squadron continued to attack targets in the vicinity of Sarangani Bay in preparation for a planned invasion.

-The squadron was deactivated on August 1, 1945, at Malabang, Mindanao.
+The squadron was decommissioned on August 1, 1945, at Malabang, Mindanao.

 Reserve years

 On 15 April 1958 the squadron was reactivated as part of the Marine Air Reserve and was based out of Naval Air Station Oakland, California.
 In July 1961 they moved to Naval Air Station Alameda, CA. In 1962 they gained their final designation of Marine Attack Squadron 133 as they began to transition to the Douglas A-4 Skyhawk.
 The squadron was a part of Marine Aircraft Group 42 and the 4th Marine Aircraft Wing however they were deactivated on 30 September 1992 as part of the post-Cold War drawdown of the U.S. Military.